anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 - Merging bones which is not animated or swayed with PhysBones
   - If the clothes bones are nested into the body bones, there will be many bones which are never moved locally.
 Such bones cause extra cost.
 - Merging meshes which are toggled together or never toggled
-  - If your avatar has only one cloth, it might not be not necessary to have separated meshes for body, hair, and clothes.
+  - If your avatar has only one cloth, it might not be necessary to have separated meshes for body, hair, and clothes.
-  - Even if you have multiple changing clothes, it might not be necessary to have separated meshes with body, hair, and underwear.
+  - Even if you have multiple switchable clothes, it might not be necessary to have separated meshes with body, hair, and underwear.

 With AvatarOptimizer, these optimizations can be performed automatically by simply adding `AAO Trace And Optimize` component to the Avatar Root!